 Again, in total denial, I went to touch another bump.
 The same reaction, I jumped and winced from the pain.
 And then I panicked because I was covered in these bumps from the hip down.
 What on earth is going on with my body!?

-This was the only symptom that I immediately thought, this has to be the Crohn’s.
-And sure enough, I went to the hospital and my doctor immediately told me it was Erythema Nodosum.
+This was the only symptom that I immediately thought, this has to be Crohn’s.
+And sure enough, I went to the hospital and my doctor immediately told me it was erythema nodosum.

 If you experience this symptom and don’t know what it is, don’t panic.
 Understand that your body is extremely inflamed, and once you get your flare in control, your skin will also follow and heal.
 You won’t be stuck with it forever which was my initial fear.